dtonhofer/prolog_notes/swipl_notes/about_findall/README.md

 > totally different purposes instead of introducing a new variable and assume that the compiler
 > reuses the same location if the scopes do not overlap (and even if not, the damage is really small).
 > So yes, a linter issue.

+In "The Craft of Prolog", Richard O'Keefe writes on page 363 in the chapter _11.6 findall/3 reconsidered_:

+> The Template may be a single variable, or it may be any term at all containing any number of variables,
+> even none.
+Variables in the Template should be viewed as quantified variables.
+It is very bad style
+> to use those variables anywhere else in the clause.
+Just as negation as failure leaves any variables
+> in the goal unbound at the end of the day, so does findall/3 leave every variable in the Template
+> or Enumerator unbound after it has finished.

 ### What if there is no solution for the subgoal?